ProjectsDevs01/PDF/README.md

 ##  HTML to PDF Service

 This project provides a serverless function to convert HTML content to PDF documents using Puppeteer.
-It's deployed on AWS Lambda for a scalable and cost-effective solution.
+It's deployed on Netlify for a scalable and cost-effective solution.

 **Features:**

 * Effortlessly convert HTML content to PDF format.
 * Includes background graphics for a visually appealing output.
-* Leverages the power of AWS Lambda and the Serverless Framework for deployment.
+* Leverages the power of Netlify and the Serverless Framework for deployment.

 ## Prerequisites